thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 When I asked the latter how they did it, most told me they made time after their kids have gone to bed or early in the morning.
 I wanted to ask what about spending time with your partner but I didn't.
 I felt it was too private to ask.

 Those answers didn't quite satisfy me because that was the struggle I was in.
 Even if I could manage to find time after my child and wife are sleeping, it wouldn't be enough to cover the amount of learning I used to do.
 So I needed to find something else.

-## Learning by experience

-Learning by experience was the preferred way for most people I talked to.
-I could easily see why.
-This is probably the default way all of us learn on the job because we don't have to do anything to make it happen.
-In fact, as the great Julius Cesar once said, «\_Ut est rerum omnium magister usus \_» which translates to "experience is the best teacher".

-But is learning by experience enough by itself ?

-In my opinion, I don't think so.
-Learning by experience can be exceptionally great when working in a fast paced environnement where the type of problems you work on changes very often.
-But for most people who work in a steady environment, the learning by experience process can be very slow.

-Learning by experience was already what I was doing but I wasn't satisfied with it because I felt like it depended a lot on what I was working on.
-It also put me in a reactionary mode.
-I only learned things to solve the problems at hand.
-Learning

-As we can see, learning by experience depends a lot on what you are working on!
-And what I dislike the most about using this method only is the fact that it puts me in a reactionary mode.
-You only learn when you are faced with a problem to solve.

-Everybody I talked to listed learning by experience as one of the way they kept learning on the job.
-And the majority of them said this method was the only way they used to get better at their job.

-> Ut est rerum omnium magister usus
->
-> \
->
-> Julius Caesar, De bello Civile

-Learning by experience is probably the default way all of us learn on the job.
-That's because we don't have to do anything to make it happen.
-In fact, as the great Julius Cesar once said, _Ut est rerum omnium magister usus _which means experience is the best teacher.

-But for me, settling for this method only wouldn't have helped at all!
-Learning by experience depends on what you are working on!
-The only time you learn new things is when you are faced with new problems to solve.
-With this method only, the pace of learning can be very slow especially when you are working on a stable project.
-This method also limits the diversity of learning because you are only learning thing that are related to the problem at hands.
-So this alone wouldn't have worked for me.

 ## Learning proactively on the job